learosema/javascript-tests/README.md

 ## What are we going to test?

 For now, we are going to test a pretty boring [math.js](https://github.com/terabaud/javascript-tests/blob/master/src/math.js) library.
+As a pretest step, linting is done via  [standardjs](https://standardjs.com).

 ## Testing

-Type `npm test`.
-I am going to use a separate branch for each testing framework.
+Type `npm test` to run all the tests.

 ### tape